Thiago de Mello and Amazon

 Romero Lubambo

-He arrived in New York City together with the refined bassist Nilson Matta many years ago.
-He's one of the greatest guitarist around, with a special finesse in his solos.
+He arrived in New York together with the refined bassist Nilson Matta many years ago.
+Heıs one of the greatest guitarist around, with a special finesse in his solos.
 He always knows how to integrate his technical abilities with good taste.
 I wrote a song dedicated to him - "Samba Chorado" - which he recorded with my band Amazon.
 This song also was recorded by Carlos Barbosa-Lima on his CD "Music of the Americas" for Concord Records and by Daniel Wolff/Wilfried Berg on their CD "Coisas da Vida" - Karmim Records.
+I also wrote a song dedicated to Nilson, called "Walking Down the Road".

 There are many other great musicians I want to thank.
-Some, are close friends of mine, who are still on the road, from whom I learned a great deal by having them performing in my band for some time or participating in the recordings of my various CD's, such as Paulo Moura, Marcus Silva, Aloisio Aguiar, Richard Davis, Sergio Brandão, David Finck, Richard Lesnik, Hamilton de Holanda, Bob Rose, Ithamara Koorax - the Divina Diva, Tiberio Nascimento, Lillian Carmona, Elenice Maranesi, Paulo André, Dario Ezquenazi, Paulo Braga, Dick Oatts, Mark Kirk, Diego Urcola, Hendrik Meurkens, Mark Soskin, Lula Galvão, Conrad Herwig, Helio Schiavo, Marcio Bahia, Portinho, Sergio Barrozo, Paulo Russo and many more.
+Some, are close friends of mine, who are still on the road, from whom I learned a great deal by having them performing in my band for some time or participating in the recordings of my various CDs, such as Marcus Silva, Aloisio Aguiar, Richard Davis, Sergio Brandão, David Finck, Richard Lesnik, Hamilton de Holanda, Bob Rose, Ithamara Koorax - the Divina Diva, Lillian Carmona, Elenice Maranesi, Paulo André, Dario Ezquenazi, Paulo Braga, Dick Oatts, Michel Camilo, Mark Kirk, Diego Urcola, Hendrik Meurkens, Mark Soskin, Lula Galvão, Conrad Herwig, Helio Schiavo, Marcio Bahia, Portinho, Sergio Barrozo, Paulo Russo and many more.

 There are some, who sadly no longer are with us and from whom I also learned a great deal by performing with some of them, such as: Luiz Bonfá, Moacir Santos, Dom Um Romão, Luiz Henrique, Susannah McCorkle or just listening to their works: Noel Rosa, Ary Barroso, Sivuca, Tom Jobim, J. S. Bach, Mozart, Vivaldi, Louis Armstrong, Ray Charles, Villa-Lobos, Pixinguinha, Bill Evans, Eric Satie, Ravel, Debussy, etc.